-When the LENS cutoff radius is set to values beyond $15$~\AA, the effectiveness of the analysis begins to diminish.
+When the LENS cutoff radius was set to values beyond $15$~\AA, the effectiveness of the analysis began to diminish.
 We extended the tests up to the maximum cutoff of 30\AA, constrained by the size of the simulation box.
-As shown in Fig.~\ref{fig:fig2}B-G and in supplementary Figures S1, the ability to distinguish the ice/water interface progressively deteriorates with increasing cutoffs.
-At higher values, the analysis yields results similar to those obtained with smaller cutoffs, where only the solid ice phase can be classified as a stable environment.
+As shown in Fig.~\ref{fig:fig2}B-G and in supplementary Fig. S1, the ability to distinguish the ice/water interface progressively deteriorates with increasing cutoffs.
+At higher values, the analysis yielded results similar to those obtained with smaller cutoffs, where only the solid ice phase can be classified as a stable environment.

 For any trajectory, this method determines the optimal spatiotemporal resolution that maximizes the extraction of relevant information from noisy data.
 To summarize and compare results across different systems, we define a metric, $\mathcal{Q}$, which quantifies the quality of the clustering outcome. $\mathcal{Q}$ is calculated as the average number of stable environments identified by Onion Clustering across all time resolutions ($\Delta t$) where the fraction of unclassified data points is less than 50\%.
 Fig.~\ref{fig:fig2}H plots $\mathcal{Q}$ as a function of the cutoff radius used for LENS calculations.
 The plot reveals a clear peak in clustering quality for 1~nm~$<r_c<$~1.5~nm, highlighting this range as optimal for maximizing the information extracted from the analysis.
 With this cutoff radius, the maximum number of environments is identified using $\Delta t \leq 10$~ns.